 There are clear shared priorities across South Yorkshire:

-- Delivering new high quality, affordable, sustainable, greener homes to meet our needs. - Improving and making best use of our existing housing stock. - Developing resilient communities with a focus on younger, older and vulnerable people, as well as improving health, wellbeing and independence.
+- Delivering new high quality, affordable, sustainable, greener homes to meet our needs. - Improving and making best use of our existing housing stock. - Developing resilient communities with a focus on improving health, wellbeing and independence.